Medallion Architecture: A complete Guide

-Medallion Architecture is a modern data organization pattern widely used in Data Warehouses, Data Lakes, and Lakehouses.
-Its goal is to structure data into progressive layers of quality, enabling better governance, reprocessing, scalability, and analytical consumption.
+The Medallion Architecture is a modern data organization pattern widely used in Data Warehouses, Data Lakes, and Lakehouses.
+Its goal is to structure data in progressive quality layers, facilitating governance, reprocessing, scalability, and analytical consumption.

 Bronze → raw data